 Accounts receivable are stated at amounts management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
 Changes in the valuation allowance have not been material to the consolidated financial statements.
 Concentrations of credit risk with respect to trade receivables are limited due to the large number of customers comprising the Company's customer base, and their dispersion across many different industries and geographies.
+One customer's accounts receivable balance consisted of approximately 10% of the accounts receivable balance as of September 30, 2019.
 No customer's accounts receivable balance consisted of more than 10% of the accounts receivable balance as of September 30, 2018.
-One customer's 0, 2017.